Islamic Movement (Nigeria): Madrasa Branch: The Fudiyyah Islamic Center

 A Madrassa is an institute of higher education that teaches Arabic grammar and literature, mathematics, logic, natural science, and Islamic theology and law.
 The Islamic Movement of Nigeria created the Fudiyyah Islamic Center in 2002 along the Kaduna-Kano Express near Dan Magaji Wusasa Junction.
-The Fudiyya Islamic Center hosts seminars, meetings, and conferences by all the branches of the movement on a weekly, biweekly, monthly, quarterly, and annual basis.
+The Fudiyyah Islamic Center hosts seminars, meetings, and conferences by all the branches of the movement on a weekly, biweekly, monthly, quarterly, and annual basis.
 The Islamic Movement has also acquired land a kilometer away from the Islamic Center to build a complete Madrasa through the donation of members from the Islamic Movement.
 The Islamic school has also created Fudiyyah Schools in nearly 200 towns, villages, and cities that provide both scientific and Islamic education.

-The AhlulBayt News Agency reported that Kaduna State government personnel demolished the Fuddiyya School in Zaria without issuing a warning.
+The AhlulBayt News Agency reported that Kaduna State government personnel demolished the Fudiyyah School in Zaria without issuing a warning.
 This is part of the Nigerian government clamping down on the members of the Islamic Movement.